jefflasslett/mod-vim/README.markdown

         | | | | | | () | ()   |_____|\ V / | | | | | | |
         |_| |_| |_|\__/ \__'|_|       \_/  |_|_| |_| |_|

+# mod-vim : a modular vim config

+**NOTE: Remodelling in progress.
+This config won't auto install.
+Lot's of features don't work.
+I wouldn't recommend it to you (yet).**

 I'm not as ambitious as the author of SPF-13.
 This is my personal vim config.
 It works well for me on my macs and linux, but I've stripped out the windows